ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/heuristics-for-web3/index.md

 ![Token rewards, displayed in U.S. dollars](./Image4.png)

-### 5. Actions are as Short as Possible
+### 5. Actions are as short as possible {#actions-are-as-short-as-possible}

 Speed up the user’s interactions by grouping sub actions.
 This may be done on the smart contract level, as well as the UI.
 The user should not have to move from one part of the system to another – or leave the system entirely – to complete a common action.

 **Tips:**
-- Incorporate zappers for adding liquidity
-- Combine “Approve” with the “Deposit” action
-- Combine “Deposit” and “Stake” actions
+- Combine "Approve" with other actions where possible
-- Allow the user to close a loan position and withdraw collateral entirely
+- Bundle signing steps as close together as possible

 **Example:** Combining “add liquidity” and “stake” is a simple example of an accelerator that saves a user both time and gas.

 ![Modal showing a switch to combine the deposit and stake actions](./Image5.png)

-### 6. Network Connections are Visible and Flexible
+### 6. Network connections are visible and flexible {#network-connections-are-visible-and-flexible}

 Inform the user about what network they are connected to, and provide clear shortcuts to change network.
 This is especially important on multichain apps.
 The main functions of the app should still be visible while disconnected or connected to a non-supported network.